L-Cafe/L-Cafe.github.io/_posts/2019-02-10-five-phases-hacking.markdown

 ## Reconnaissance

-This is the first phase of the process, and involves gathering information about the target in a passive manner.
+This is the first phase of the process, and involves gathering information about the target passively.
 For example, using [Shodan](https://www.shodan.io), visiting the company website to understand their network infrastructure and employee hierarchy, searching Twitter for official accounts and more.
 In this stage, the hacker does not interact directly with the company systems, but simply uses OSINT,